brooklynrail/brooklynrail-platform/content/people/chip-lord.md

   and is included in the collections of the Museum of Modern Art, The Tate Modern, the San Francisco Museum of Modern Art, the FRAC Centre, the Pompidou Centre, and the Berkeley Art Museum and Pacific Film Archive.
 He is Professor Emeritus in the Department of Film & Digital Media, U.C.
-Santa Cruz.
+Santa Cruz."
 portraits:
   - media: 2021/05/chip-lord
 ---